Daniel Gaudet

 Daniel Gaudet (born August 16, 1959) is a Canadian former artistic gymnast.
 He competed at the 1984 Summer Olympics.

 Early life and education

 Gaudet was born in Moncton, New Brunswick, raised in Toronto.
 He was educated at Agincourt Collegiate Institute and York University.

-Career
+Gymnastics career

 Gaudet was a skilled gymnast.
 He competed for Canada in the 1984 Summer Olympics in Los Angeles, California, in the category of Artistic Gymnastics.
-He took part in all six events: Floor, Pommel Horse, Rings, Vault, Parallel Bars, High Bar.
+He took part in all six events: Floor, Pommel Horse, Rings, Vault, Parallel Bars, and Horizontal Bar.
 He placed 9th in Rings.
 In Individual All-Around, he placed 33rd.

 He was selected to the hall of fame in 2002.
-At the national finals, Gaudet collected 10 individual medals including three all-around championships.
-At the OUAA Championships, he collected a total of 21 medals including four all-around titles.
+At the national finals, Gaudet collected 10 individual medals, including three all-around championships.
+At the OUAA Championships, he collected a total of 21 medals, including four all-around titles.